 I tried two versions with this flour-- one with a small amount of xanthan gum added, and one without any xanthan gum.

 Both batches turned out very similar to one another, and left me wondering why I'd bothered spending $10 on a bag of xanthan gum.

-Both of these crêpes were quite tasty, and were extremely close to the original recipe.
+Both of these crêpes were quite tasty, and were quite close to the original recipe.

 Just not quite as close as when I used the Cup 4 Cup flour.

-When cooking, this batter was more fussy.
-The flour kept settling to the bottom, and I actually ruined an entire batch because I didn’t realize that I needed to stir the batter each time before pouring it onto the pan.
+When cooking, the King Arthur flour batter was more fussy.
+The flour kept settling to the bottom, and I actually ruined an entire batch because I didn't realize that I needed to stir the batter each time before pouring it onto the pan.